The truth is, however, selecting your video hosting provider is a very important decision — and I break down why in this short video:

 4. Track your video efforts and prove ROI

-Tracking metrics is essential in analyzing progress, generating ROI, and overall improving in any marketing.
+Tracking metrics is essential in analyzing progress, generating ROI, and improving overall.
 So every team should have a grasp of these.

 Many organizations don’t even realize the extent of the reporting they could have in relation to video, but the possibilities are vast.